boozallen/ads-final/documentation/DevOps-Process.md

 INSERT IMAGE HERE

 **Manual Testing =** is performed on the Release Environment.
-The followint manual test types are performed:
+The following manual tests types are performed:

 - Usability testing
 - Story (functional) testing
 - Exploratory testing

+## Continuous Delivery

 ![4_cont_delivery_v1](https://cloud.githubusercontent.com/assets/12210910/8342223/8bd3c636-1a98-11e5-8faa-6490ea1c3ebf.png)

+After the Release code is manually verified, continuous delivery is triggered by the product owner manually.
+We define continuous delivery as deliverying functionality that achieved our "definition of done" to production.
+This is the real value of DevOps.
+Traditional software development includes long term plans for releases.
+Even though some of the release scope is completed, the operations team waits for the complete release scope to be complete and for the planned release date.
+Continuous Delivery decomposes a large release into smaller chunks.

 ## Infrastructure